 I hope what I'm about to say will help you.
 First of all, you really sound like a 19-year-old who is narcissistic and entitled enough to think he can walk in, take over and rule the company with an iron fist.
 However, you haven't "paid the cost to be the boss."

 There is a reason for having commanders and non-commissioned officers in the Marine Corps.
 They have experience, training and education.
 They should have a lot of great wisdom, too, which is something you are lacking.

 You can have wisdom at any age, at your age.
 Great wisdom can tell you when to speak and when to shut up.

 Secondly, I think you need some assertiveness training and anger management.
 You can find these classes at the MCCS building.
 Assertiveness skills could be gained with a communication class.
 You can learn to control your temper with anger management.

 Communication is reciprocal.
 It's give and take.
-You give respect you get respect.
-This should also help you win favor with others Marines in your unit.
+You give respect, you get respect.
+This should also help you win favor with other Marines in your unit.

 I would highly recommend marriage therapy for you and your wife.
 This latest situation may be too much for her to bear and could potentially irreparably harm your marriage.

 Lastly, I don't agree with your behavior (e.g., trying to intimidate your leaders, grabbing, yelling and punching others): It's unacceptable.
 As you may know, you have probably ruined your career as a Marine.
 Yes, I believe in second chances, but it will be interesting to see if you are given treatment and remediation or told to do the "duffle bag shuffle" (that's short for "go back where you came from.")

 At any rate, I don't mean to sound harsh.
 Please keep in touch with me and let me know what happens.